 However, another alternative is to enter into a French marriage contract called regime de communauté universelle, with the clause 'd’attribution intégrale', which prescribes that all property in the marriage is communally owned, including that gifted to or inherited personally by one of the spouses.

-This marriage contract is merely a way of regulating the ownership and transmission of assets in a marriage and does not involve annulment of your existing marriage.
+The contract is merely a way of regulating the ownership and transmission of assets in a marriage and does not involve annulment of your existing marriage.
 It is available to both residents and non-residents.

 On the death of the first spouse the surviving spouse automatically becomes sole owner of all of the property, and the rights of the children are deferred.
 It is the clause 'd’attribution intégrale' which ensures that the surviving spouse succeeds to the totality of the inheritance.